 This solicitation welcomes complete proposals and all required supporting documents to be submitted for review.
-Applicants with proposals that are deemed eligible will be invited for a 319 project consultation between the applicant team and DHEC Nonpoint Source staff.
+Applicants with proposals that are deemed eligible will be invited for a 319 project consultation for the applicant team to present the proposal information to DHEC Nonpoint Source staff.
 Invitation to a 319 project consultation does not guarantee the proposal will be selected for funding.

-Proposals must be received by 3 PM EST on Thursday, April 6, 2023.
+Proposals must be received by 3 PM EST on Thursday, June 20, 2024.
 All proposals must be submitted to NPSGrants@dhec.sc.gov.
 NPS staff will review proposals for eligibility within approximately 30 days and send invitations for project consultations.
 Following consultations, the 319 Project Selection Committee will review proposals and make final funding decisions.
 Applicants will be notified of funding decisions within approximately 60 days of consultations.